ComunidadBioInfo/cdsbsource/content/es/post/2018-09-14-a-recap-of-cdsb-2018-the-start-of-a-community.markdown

-In hopes of filling this gap, we gathered a diverse team of instructors, including Martin Morgan, Benilton Carvalho and Selene Fernandez-Valverde, who taught participants how to develop R/Bioconductor packages.
+In hopes of filling this gap, we gathered a diverse team of instructors, including Martin Morgan, Benilton Carvalho and Selene L. Fernandez-Valverde, who taught participants how to develop R/Bioconductor packages.
 The main idea was to turn Bioconductor software users into Bioconductor software developers.

 {{< tweet 1024705893148094464 >}}